 3. Adds Your Storefront to Google Maps

 Google Maps–both in web browsers and the app–provides incredible visibility for local businesses, especially for restaurants, gyms, and similar businesses where proximity is important to customers.
-To appear on Google Maps, you must first complete your Google Business Profile listing.
+To appear on Google Maps, you must first complete your GBP listing.

 How to Improve Your Google Business Profile Ranking & Performance